anon-blue/anon.blue/README.txt

 ehrhrhrhrhrhd fdvgfvjgh;'  l4hwert89 bhj34
                               `           jjjakwkeieetppql

-   dasklfjasldjfaljjkjwjljeljnmn,xcjzwhhm is a pig and i am pig too, qsz is also a pig , we are all pigs, i am the most uglyasd asdasdasdasdaaaaaaaaaaaaaaaaaaaa xxxxxcxxxxxxxxxxxxxxxxxxxxxsdddddthe most untidy! yiou know what ? i am going to die now ! see you nxtet life ! hahahahahahahahahahhhahahahaha! you wanana die b
+   dasklfjasldjfaljjkjwjljeljnmn,xcjzwhhm is a pig and i am piw too, qsz is also a pig , we are all pigs, i am the most uglyasd asdasdasdasdaaaaaaaaaaaaaaaaaaaa xxxxxcxxxxxxxxxxxxxxxxxxxxxsdddddthe most untidy! yiou know what ? i am going to die now ! see you nxtet life ! hahahahahahahahahahhhahahahaha! you wanana die b